keanu-a/CS302/README.md

 3. Assignment 3 - Not listed, written assignment - no code
 4. Assignment 4 - Multithreading
 5. Assignment 5 - Binary Trees
-6. Assignment 6 - Hashmaps
+6. Assignment 6 - Hashmaps (Use of the unordered_list library)
 7. Assignment 7 - Creating a Custom Hashmap